What is the trial of the reception baseline assessment?

 - the outcomes of the assessment meet all key requirements.

 It is important we trial the assessment in schools to enable us to evaluate the effectiveness of individual items, as well as the assessment as a whole.
-We will use the results from the September and January trials to shape all aspects of the assessment and systems.
+We will use the results from the September 2018 trial to shape all aspects of the assessment and systems.

 The assessment we are developing will be similar to the on-entry checks that many schools already administer to their reception pupils.
 It is not a formal test and children will not have to prepare for it in advance, either at home or at schools and nurseries.
 The assessment will be an age-appropriate, activity-based assessment of a pupil’s ability in communication, language and literacy, early mathematics skills and self-regulation.